 Eligibility: Any natural person whose age is 18 years and above, can register a partnership.
 Another Singapore registered company or LLP can also register a partnership.

-Singapore citizens and Permanent Residents who are self employed are required to register for CPF and top up their Medisave account in order to register or renew their business registration.
+Singapore citizens and Singapore Permanent Residents (PR) who are self employed are required to register for Central Provident Fund (CPF) and top up their Medisave account in order to register or renew their business registration.